 Skip to main content

 Desktop Parameters allow you to configure machine-specific values that automatically populate workflows running on that desktop.
 This is useful for credentials, file paths, or IDs that are unique to each machine.
+Despite the name, these are workflow input defaults tied to a machine, not display settings like resolution or scaling.

 The Problem